Skip to content

 Also Featured In: Florida Birds, Blue Birds You'll Found around Us

-From the Atlantic Coast of New Jersey to the mouth of the Amazon River, and along the Pacific Coast from British Columbia to northern Chile, including the Galapagos Islands, this bird can be found.
+This bird can be found from the Atlantic Coast of New Jersey to the mouth of the Amazon River and along the Pacific Coast from British Columbia to northern Chile, including the Galapagos Islands.

-Its scientific name is Pelecanus occidentalis, and it has a colored brown plumage, which is its distinct characteristic.
+Its scientific name is Pelecanus occidentalis, and it has a colored brown plumage, its distinct characteristic.

-The brown pelican belongs to the largest bird species that exist today, with a wingspan that can stretch up to seven feet long.
+The brown pelican belongs to the largest bird species today, with a wingspan that can stretch up to seven feet long.

 This bird helps maintain a balance in the ecosystem by eating smaller fish, crustaceans, and other aquatic prey.